University of the Western Cape

 The end of apartheid in 1994 marked a new era for UWC.
 The university was no longer subject to the restrictions of apartheid, and it was free to pursue its mission of promoting social justice.
 UWC has continued to grow and develop in the post-apartheid era.
 The university has expanded its academic offerings, increased its research output, and strengthened its international partnerships.
 UWC has also become more diverse, with students from all over South Africa and the world.
 Today, UWC is a leading research university with a strong commitment to social justice.
 The university is dedicated to providing its students with the skills and knowledge they need to make a positive impact on the world.

-University of the Western Cape is ranked as the #10 top university in South Africa during 2024.
-The rank decreased by 2 points from last year.
+University of the Western Cape is ranked as the #9 top university in South Africa during 2025.
+The rank is improved by 1 point from last year.

 University Profile